cmudig/falcon/README.md

     -   [ ] when an passive view0D is removed
     -   [ ] when an passive view1D is removed
     -   [ ] when an active view1D is removed
+    -   [ ] handle when want to detach, but not detach filter
 -   [ ] handle when view should not be updated, but still applies filter
 -   [ ] automatically compute optimal number of bins
 -   [ ] update key settings (bins, range/extent)